Time to stop putting off big items on the honey-do list!

 #6.
 Create an easier meal plan

-Believe it or not, it’s totally possible to cook homemade meals that’re healthy, easy, and fast.
-Frozen vegetables, chicken patties, burgers, fish, and microwavable steamed rice take a literal 5 minutes of work.
+Believe it or not, it’s totally possible to cook homemade meals that are healthy, easy, and fast.
+Frozen vegetables, chicken patties, burgers, fish, and microwavable steamed rice only take 5 minutes of work.
 All you need to do is wait on the oven for 25 minutes.
 Knowing what you’re having for dinner every night can be a big burden taken off your shoulders.
 With some upfront planning, it can be easy.

 #5.
 Make a weekly chore list for the whole family